BlueNightSt4rs/BlueNightSt4rs/README.md

-@BlueGliterss is spam following acc,, I don't use it often.
+@BlueGlitterss is spam following acc,, I don't use it often.